mvtab/aurx/README.md

 ### Pretty safe
 Do notice the "pretty safe" in install and update's descriptions, which should be a warning.
 Don't use this script's base dir as sole copy of your work.

-### Non-interactive
-Script can be ran noninteractively by changing the makepkg args (-M, --makepkg-args) to, for example, '--noconfirm -sirc'.

 ### Sudo password
 This script intentionally does not handle sudo passwords in any way.